pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1164 Start in Action

+I think that today I start to growth my career in another level.
+Well the first time that I try to share my knowledge is not the better but is the start.
+The most difficult part to try new things is only to start to do it.
+Yeah, definitively the next year I start my own tech blog.
+My next goal is this writes tech articles and tutorials, and learn more English.

 ##### Day 1163 Nervous

 Tomorrow I have my first skill share session, this is the first time that I do this.
 The first time that try to share my knowledge with another persons in a meeting, and is in English more difficult for me, but I think that is the moment to start growth my career.